gtsteffaniak/snapcast-docker/README.md

      * or build your own
    * bluetooth support
      * Requires compatible hardware
-     * Requires host to be running working firmware
+     * Requires host to be running working bluez firmware (see more on this below)
    * pulseaudio 15 (using latest gtstef/snapclient)
    * bluez 5.60    (using latest gtstef/snapclient)

 ## About

- * Snapserver runs the server which is required.
+ * [Required] Snapserver runs the server
  * Snapclient sets up audio node that can output audio to linux device connected to a wired audio output OR bluetooth speaker.
  * Using bluetooth speaker is a single command that includes a docker container which automatically pairs to the bluetooth device and sets up the client and config.

 ## How to use

-You can either start the snapcast server seperately from clients - useful for multi device configurations.
+You can either start the snapcast server separately from clients - useful for multi device configurations.
 Or to use server and client on same device, you can run the all-in-one docker-compose.yml file to start server and client devices running on the same device.

  Using docker-compose: